Category: Musings

 But MIT physicist Max Tegmark mathematically ruled this out because there is such a scale difference between subatomic particles and a molecule.
 He calculated 23 orders of magnitude in the, if I got this right, scale differences.

-But then Neil deGrasse Tyson an Robert Sapolsky argue, that even if you could argue it’s random, then it’s randomness.
-It still doesn’t indicate that we have any more control.
+But then Neil deGrasse Tyson and Robert Sapolsky argue that even if you could argue the behavior of a molecule has random influence, then that’s randomness.
+Maybe it rules out determinism.
+But It still doesn’t indicate that we have any more control.

 So damn.